dotnet/docs-maui/docs/user-interface/controls/shapes/geometries.md

 The `RectangleGeometry` class defines the `Rect` property, of type `Rect`, which represents the dimensions of the rectangle.
 This property is backed by a `BindableProperty` object, which means that it can be the target of data bindings, and styled.

-The following example shows how to create and render a `RectangleGeometry` in a `Path` object:
+The following example shows how to create and render a `RectangleGeometry` in a <xref:Microsoft.Maui.Controls.Shapes.Path> object:

 ```xaml
 <Path Fill="Blue"